stephaneVercouillieBMID/slate/source/index.html.md

 Private key should not be used in this way.

-You have to use your private key to firstly, sign the token, then use the Itsme encryption public key to encrypt the  token.
-The itsme(r) backend will then use his own private encryption key to decode your token and, your public

-signing key to validate your signature.
+You need to use your private key to firstly, sign the token, then use the itsme(r) encryption public key to encrypt the  token.
+The itsme(r) backend will then use his own private encryption key to decode your token and your public  signing key to validate your signature.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDk5ODU1NSwtNzYwMTUwNTU2LC0zMT
+eyJoaXN0b3J5IjpbLTg1MTU0NTE1OCwtNzYwMTUwNTU2LC0zMT
 A3ODc2MzYsLTc2MDE1MDU1NiwtMzEwNzg3NjM2LC03NjAxNTA1
 NTYsLTMxMDc4NzYzNiwyMDc2NzEzNTI1LDE2ODM5NjU0NjksMj
 A3NjcxMzUyNSwxNjgzOTY1NDY5XX0=